N3Nguyen/App-Movie-Review/README.md

-# iOS Movie Listings App
+# iOS App Movie Review

 ### This app uses UIViews, UITableViews, UICollectionView NavigationController and other Swift MVC features to show all the movies present in the TMDB.
 ### It connects with the TMDB dev API and shows the movie details with posters and pictures on the go.